1. What are the characteristics of the primary crystalline structure of the weld?

-Under external load, a small amount of plastic deformation will occur near the crack front, and there is a certain amount of opening displacement at the tip, which makes the crack develop slowly;
+Under external load, a small amount of plastic deformation occurs near the crack front, causing a certain amount of opening displacement at the tip and slowing down the crack’s development.

-When the external load increases to a certain critical value, the crack will expand at a high speed.
-At this time, if the crack is located in the high tensile stress area, it will often cause the brittle fracture of the whole structure.
+When the external load increases to a critical value, the crack expands at high speed.
+If the crack is located in a high tensile stress area, it often results in the brittle fracture of the entire structure.

-If the extended crack enters the area with low tensile stress, it is reputed that there is enough energy to maintain the further expansion of the crack, or the crack enters the material with good toughness, (or the same material but with higher temperature and increased toughness) receives greater resistance and cannot continue to expand.
+If the crack extends into a low tensile stress area, there may be enough energy to maintain further crack expansion.
+Alternatively, if the crack enters a material with good toughness or the same material with higher temperature and increased toughness, it will experience greater resistance and cannot continue to expand.

-At this time, the harm of crack will be reduced accordingly.
+At this point, the crack’s harm is reduced accordingly.